Department Chairs' Information for IAS Promotion

 - Selects “IAS report-Departmental” under run report.

 - Double-checks that the report contains the appropriate elements from the correct dates.
-Any materials hyperlinked to this IAS Departmental Report (e.g., Department IAS Career Progression Committee letter, IDP, etc.) should be attached in pdf format.
-The final IAS Departmental Report should then be saved as .html.
+Any materials hyperlinked to this IAS Departmental Report (e.g., Department IAS Promotion Committee letter, IDP, etc.) should be attached in PDF format.
+The final IAS Departmental Report should then be saved as .html or PDF.

-- Forwards departmental report (in html version), the candidate report, and the original transmittal form to the Dean (cc'd to candidate).
+- Forwards departmental report, the candidate report, and the original Department Promotion Committee Transmittal & Signature Page to the Dean (cc'd to candidate).
 The date of the email indicates the receipt of the portfolio.